eycorsican/go-tun2socks/README.md

 ## Run

-Note that the name `tun1` maybe not available, make sure use `ifconfig` or `ip addr` to check it out.
 ```sh
 ./build/tun2socks -tunName tun1 -tunAddr 240.0.0.2 -tunGw 240.0.0.1 -proxyType socks -proxyServer 1.2.3.4:1086
 ```

+Note that the TUN device may have a different name, and it should be a different name on Windows unless you have renamed it, so make sure use `ifconfig`, `ipconfig` or `ip addr` to check it out.

 ## Configure Routing Table